 What is assault and battery in Texas?

 Assault and battery are both crimes and torts in Texas.
 This means two things.
 First, a person can go to jail for committing an assault and battery.
-Second, the victim of the assault and battery can file a claim in court for money damages.
+Second, the victim can file a claim in court for money damages.

 Today, Section 22.01 of the penal code combines assault and battery into one law.
 As a result, courts call Section 22.01 simple assault.
-See the table below for a comparison of assault and battery.
 Further, Section 22.01 is important for another reason.
-Simple assault is a building block for more severe charges.
+Simple assault is the building block for more severe charges.

 Texas Penal Code Section 22.01: Simple Assault